hphelion/documentation/devplatform/helion/admin/cluster/harbor.html.md

 Check the log files for errors and warnings.
 Four Harbor log files can be found in the */s/logs/* directory:

-    * harbor_gateway.log
+- harbor_gateway.log
-    * harbor_node.log
+- harbor_node.log
-    * harbor_proxy_connector.log
+- harbor&#095;proxy_connector.log
-    * harbor_redis.log
+- harbor_redis.log

 No Application Lifecycle Service processes should conflict with the default Harbor port range.
 However, in systems with additional custom processes running, other processes may assume control of a port within Harbor's port range.
 This condition which will show up in *harbor\_proxy\_connector.log*.